Amsterdam/pg_partition/README.md

 # pg_partition
-Utility to partition new/existing table and data migration
+Utility to partition new/existing PostgreSql database tables.
+Data can be migration.

 The following environment variables needs to be set: